 Electrical Workers Minority Caucus News and Announcements

-The San Diego and Imperial County Electrical Workers Minority Caucus meets quarterly at the IBEW 569 Union Hall, 4545 Viewridge Avenue, San Diego, CA 92123.
+The San Diego and Imperial County Electrical Workers Minority Caucus meets at 10am on the first Saturday of every month at the IBEW 569 Union Hall, 4545 Viewridge Avenue, San Diego, CA 92123.
 All IBEW 569 members are welcome to join.
 Please e-mail EWMC.Info@Cox.Net to be put on the reminder meeting list.
 Click here to download the the EWMC Membership Form.

 About the Electrical Workers Minority Caucus